 On August 13, 2019, the Company acquired all of the ownership interests of TriSource.
 Under the terms of the securities purchase agreement, between Repay Holdings, LLC and the direct and indirect owners of TriSource, as of August 13, 2019, the aggregate consideration paid at closing by Repay was approximately \$60.2 million in cash.
 In addition to the closing consideration, the TriSource purchase agreement contains a performance based earnout based on future results of the acquired business, which could result in an additional payment to the former owners of TriSource of up to \$5.0 million.
-The TriSource acquisition was financed with a combination of cash on hand and committed borrowing capacity under the Company's existing credit facility.
 The TriSource purchase agreement contains customary representations, warranties and covenants by the Company and the former owners of TriSource, as well as a customary post-closing adjustment provision relating to working capital and similar items.